echomaverick/todoapp-aws/README.md

-# ToDoApp
+# Project Management Application

 ## Description
-ToDoApp is a task management application built with ReactJS and AWS Amplify.
+Proventus Nexus is a project management application built with ReactJS and AWS Amplify.
 It uses AWS Cognito for user authentication and API Gateway for managing tasks and projects.

 ## Features
 - User authentication (login/signup) using AWS Cognito